 In another study, Gilman found that teens who smoked marijuana daily showed long-term memory loss in adulthood—even years after they’d stopped.
 Heavy use can result in a loss of six IQ points, about the same dip that lead poisoning causes, according to the American Psychological Association.
 In other studies, the brains of young adult pot smokers have shown deterioration in the language areas, with more verbal memory decline among those who started at the youngest ages.
-Learn the real reason even smart teenagers tend to do dumb things.

 The key ingredient in marijuana, tetrahydrocannabinol (THC), attaches to brain receptors that modulate healthy behaviors such as eating, learning, and forming relationships.
 Over time, THC rewires this whole cognitive system, throwing off its finely tuned balance.
 Early evidence in mice has shown that repeated exposure to THC causes these receptors to disappear altogether.